ianleon/Blog/episodes/ep2.md

 return MetalViewfinder(legacyViewfinder: framesDelegate.metalViewfinder)
 ```

-Here we have created our `MetalViewfinder` representable and passed in the same `metalViewfinder` from the `framesDelegate`
+Here we have created our `MetalViewfinder` representable and passed in the same `metalViewfinder` from the `framesDelegate`.

 Now you can run the app and see yourself, as a Minecraft character...